rrstofer/Portfolio/README.md

 ___

-### Capstone: Deep Learning X-ray Diffraction Model
+### UCSB Capstone - Deep Learning X-ray Diffraction Model
 (_January 2023 – June 2023_)

 **Overview:** As part of the UCSB Capstone program, my group and I partnered with the Stanford Synchrotron Radiation Lightsource (SLAC SSRL), a division of SLAC National Accelerator Laboratory, to research and develop a deep learning model capable of classifying the resolution of individual X-ray diffraction shots.